Inside Stout

 Inside Stout Ep.
 16 - Let’s Talk Senior Show: Art and Design

-May 04, 2022 UW-Stout Marketing Communications Season 1 Episode 16
+UW-Stout Marketing Communications Season 1 Episode 16

 This week, let's talk about senior shows!
 As the spring semester draws to a close, Rachel and Emily highlight senior projects happening within the School of Art & Design (SOAD).
 Graphic Design major Rhea Losano and Game Design major Eleanore Falck discuss their senior projects, why they chose UW-Stout, and offer advice to those considering a future in the design field.